 - Anywhere else that a firearm might be discharged

-- If you use chainsaws or other machinery that can cause major injuries
+- If you use chainsaws or other machinery that can cause significant injuries

-- If you simply want to be prepared for whatever disaster may come!
+- If you want to be prepared for whatever disaster may come!

-Here’s what the latest versions of the Army, Air Force, and Marine Corp IFAK contents are.
+Here are the latest versions of the Army, Air Force, and Marine Corp IFAK contents.

 US Army Improved First Aid Kit II

 In the US Army case, “IFAK” stands for “Improved First Aid Kit.”
 That Improved FAK was issued in 2006.

 In 2014, the Army updated it to the IFAK II by adding several more items. (all links go to product on Amazon)